khalmatay/khalmatay/README.md

 Just a curious data-driven mind

 Data Scientist and Software Developer with experience at Sparklab Indrive and Beeline.
-Currently pursuing Applied Computer Science and AI at La Sapienza.

 <div style="display: flex; align-items: center;">